AcidEx/ManyCopy/README.md

 dotnet publish ManyCopy.csproj -c Release
 ```

-After building or publishing, launch the executable to verify that the splash
+After building or publishing, launch the executable from the `bin` or
-screen still shows the progress bar and `1.1.5` version label before ManyCopy
+`publish` directory to verify that the splash screen still shows the progress
+bar and `1.1.5` version label before ManyCopy opens.
-opens.

-## Running tests
+## Verification

+There are no automated tests in the repository.
+Once a build completes, perform
+a quick manual smoke test:

+1. Start the application and confirm the splash screen shows the progress bar
+   and version number.
+2. Create a few range-based folders to ensure leading-zero padding is preserved.
+3. Copy a source file into the generated folders and review the log window for
+   success messages.

 ## Contributing